-- 2. A pupil personal services credential and authorizes school counseling or psychology; - 3.
-A license as a clinical social worker issued by the Board of Behavioral Sciences; - 4.
-A license in psychology regulated by the Board of Psychology; - 5.
-A master's degree issued by an accredited postsecondary institution in education, special education, psychology, counseling, behavioral analysis, social work, behavioral science, or rehabilitation; - 6.
-A credential authorizing special education instruction and at least two years of experience teaching in special education before becoming an administrator; - 7.
-A license as a marriage and family therapist certified by the Board of Behavioral Sciences - 8.
-A license as an educational psychologist issued by the Board of Behavioral Sciences; or - 9.
-A license as a professional clinical counselor issued by the Board of Behavioral Sciences
+- 1. 4.-An administrative credential granted by an accredited postsecondary education institution and two years of experience with students with disabilities; - A pupil personal services credential and authorizes school counseling or psychology; - 3.
+3.-A license as a clinical social worker issued by the Board of Behavioral Sciences: - 4.
+4. A license in psychology regulated by the Board of Psychology; - 5.
+5. -A master's degree issued by an accredited postsecondary institution in education, special education, psychology, counseling, behavioral analysis, social work, behavioral science, or rehabilitation; - 6.
+6. -A credential authorizing special education instruction and at least two years of experience teaching in special education before becoming an administrator; - 7.
+7.-A license as a marriage and family therapist certified by the Board of Behavioral Sciences - 8.
+8.-A license as an educational psychologist issued by the Board of Behavioral Sciences; or - 9.
+9.-A license as a professional clinical counselor issued by the Board of Behavioral Sciences

-NPS/NPA Notification of Law Enforcement Involvement: An NPS/NPA is required to notify CDE and the LEA of any student involved incident at the NPS/NPA in which law enforcement was contacted.
+NPS/NPA Notification of Law Enforcement Involvement: A NPS/NPA is required to notify CDE and the LEA of any student involved incident at the NPS/NPA in which law enforcement was contacted.
 This notification shall be provided in writing no later than one business day after the incident occurred.

-NPS/NPAs Qualified Individual to Implement a Behavioral Intervention Plan ("BIP"): A NPS serving students with significant behavioral needs or who have a BIP must have an individual onsite during school hours who is qualified and responsible for the design, planning and implementation of behavioral interventions to be certified by CDE.
+NPS/NPAs Qualified Individual to Implement a Behavioral Intervention Plan ("BIP"); A NPS serving students with significant behavioral needs or who have a BIP must have an individual onsite during school hours who is qualified and responsible for the design, planning and implementation of behavioral interventions to be certified by CDE.

-Requirements for School Districts: For an NPS/NPA seeking initial certification, the school district is required to verify that the plan and timeline for the new training requirements are included in the master contract.
-For NPSs/NPAs not in existence as of January 1 immediately preceding a school year, the contracting school district must verify that the new training requirements are complied with 30 days following the commencement of the school year.
-The school district is required to submit verification to the Superintendent at that time.
+Requirements for LEA's School Districts: For a NPS/NPA seeking initial certification, the LEA-school district is required to verify that the plan and timeline for the new training requirements are included in the master contract.
+For NPSs/NPA's not in existence as of January 1 immediately preceding a school year, the contracting LEA-school district must verify that the new training requirements are complied with 30 days following the commencement of the school year.
+The LEA-school district is required to submit verification to the Superintendent at that time.